dm13450/dm13450.github.io/_posts/2024-12-17-Importance-Sampling-Reinforcement-Learning-and-Getting-More-From-The-Data-You-Have.md

 ## The Execution Traders Problem

 You are an execution trader with access to 4 different broker algorithms (algos) to execute your trade.
 With each trade you need to choose an algo and measure the trade's overall slippage - the price you paid vs the price at the start of the order.
-You want to chose the best algo to ensure each of your trades gets the best price.
+You want to choose the best algo to ensure each of your trades gets the best price.

-How do you chose what one to use?
+How do you choose what one to use?
 Do you have enough data to decide what one is the best one?
 Is any one algo better than the other?
 These are all difficult questions to answer but with some data on how the algos performs you should be able to use the data to help inform your decision.

 We are trying to maximise the performance of each trade by choosing the correct algo.
 Our trade is described by a variable $$x$$ and each algo performs differently depending on $$x$$.
 The paper calls the performance 'slippage' but then tries to maximise the slippage which sounds weird to me - I always talk about minimising slippage!
 But that's splitting hairs.